Albert Power (sculptor): Career

 Power established his own stone-carving business in 1912 from his new home at 18 Geraldine Street, Phibsborough.
 As the firm grew, it moved to premises nearby at 15 Berkeley Street from 1930.
 Power executed a wide range of works, including monuments and architectural features in bronze, marble, and stone.
 Among is notable works are the figure of "Science" designed by Sheppard from the façade of the new Royal College of Science (later Government Buildings) on Merrion Street, Dublin, carved motifs and sphinxes for the Gresham Hotel, O'Connell Street, and 4 statues on the dome of Christ the King church, Carndonagh.

 Power was considered the leading Irish sculptor of the 1920s and 1930s.
-He was an nationalist and promoted the use of Irish materials such as limestone from Durrow and Connemara marble.
+He was a nationalist and promoted the use of Irish materials such as limestone from Durrow and Connemara marble.
 He was noted for his academic realist style.
 He exhibited regularly with the Royal Hibernian Academy from 1906, becoming an associate member in 1911, and a full member in 1919.
 Among those he modelled sculptures for were James Stephens (1913), W. B. Yeats (1918), and Lord Dunsany (1920).
 Among his patrons was Oliver St. John Gogarty, and through Gogarty Power was commissioned to model a number of prominent Irish nationalists.
 Gogarty asked Power to carve a portrait of Terence MacSwiney in 1920, while MacSwiney was on hunger-strike in Brixton prison, London.
 Smuggled into the prison to do a thumbnail sketch, Power then carved a portrait in the form of a life mask.

 On Gogarty's recommendation, Power was commissioned by the Irish Free State governments to create portraits of a number of leading politicians including Arthur Griffith (1922), Michael Collins (1936), and Austin Stack (1939).
 He was also privately commissioned to execute a portrait of Éamon de Valera in 1944.
-Among his monumental works were sculptures of Tom Kettle (1919) at St Stephen's Green, Dublin, Pádraic Ó Conaire (1935) at Eyre Square, Galway, and W. B. Yeats (1939) at Sandymount Green, Dublin.
+Among his monumental works were sculptures of Tom Kettle (1919) at St Stephen's Green, Dublin, Christ the King in Gort, Co.
+Galway, (1933), Pádraic Ó Conaire (1935) at Eyre Square, Galway, and W. B. Yeats (1939) at Sandymount Green, Dublin.
 He was one of the artists invited to submit designs for the new coinage of the Irish Free State in 1928.